intmus/inttheory/_03-triads-7chords-leadsheet/a2-triads.md

 ## Class Discussion

-*"What is a triad?"*
+**"What is a triad?"**

-- In tonal harmony, a triad is a chord with three notes made up of two thirds stacked on top of eachother.
+- In tonal harmony, a triad is a collection of three notes organized in stacked thirds.
 - The type of triad is determined by the quality of the thirds that make up the triad.

 Triad Qualities